 With the event being 7 hours long, it really is worth having a plan in place for your food, fluids and clothing.
 Don’t leave your planning to the last minute.
 Planning your food and energy can be tricky to get the balance between real food and supplements like sports drinks and gels.
 Hopefully you have a tried and tested strategy.
 If not, read the advice below and be careful with trying anything new on the day.
 If you are in a group of 2 or 3, make sure the rest of your team have prepared correctly, and have everything they need for the day.
 Forward these tips to the rest of your team.

-As I have often said, nutrition is absolutely key to successful ultra-events and starts at least the day before by increasing your carbohydrate (carbo) intake through pasta and other carbo rich foods.
-On the day, another carbo meal roughly 90 minutes before the event, like porridge with raisins will help ensure you are starting the event with a full tank of energy.
-Nerves and excitement can supress hunger so it is important you work around this and eat sufficiently before the event.
+I believe, nutrition is absolutely key to successful ultra-events and starts in healthy daily nutrition and at least the day before by maintaining your carbohydrate intake through pasta and other carbohydrate-rich foods.
+On the day, another small carbohydrate meal roughly 90 minutes before the event, like porridge with raisins will help ensure you are starting the event with a full tank of energy.
+Nerves and excitement can suppress hunger so it is important you work around this and eat sufficiently before the event.
 Eating whilst riding can be difficult, especially when you are not hungry.
 If you are in a group this is not so difficult as you can eat when not riding, but for solo riders it’s a lot harder.
 You need to try and eat a little every 10-15 minutes to make sure you have a steady input of carbohydrates and thereby keeping your blood sugar at optimal levels.
 Select easy terrain like fire roads when you can grab some “easy to eat” food like fruit cake or energy bars.

 Similar to insufficient nutrition, dehydration will seriously affect your ability to ride.
 It takes as little as a 2% drop in body weight to significantly affect performance as well potentially cause the onset of cramp.
 Typically, riders can lose between 500-1000ml of fluid per hour – on a hot day even more.
 You may not replace all the lost fluid, but you should aim to consume between 500-750ml of fluids per hour (or for G7, per lap).